Malton, North Yorkshire: 18th, 19th and early 20th centuries

+Malton Town Hall was first used as a butter market, butter being the main marketable product for many farmers of the day.
+The town hall was extended and changed at various intervals over the years.

 The town's Shambles, currently opposite Malton Town Hall, used to be located on the north side of St Michael's Church, which still stands in the centre of the Market Place.
-The Talbot Hotel, still standing and renovated, dates back to the early 17th century and may contain remnants of the medieval town wall.
+The Talbot Hotel still standing and renovated, dates back to the early 17th century and may contain remnants of the medieval town wall.
 It was initially used as a hunting lodge and became an inn in 1740; it was also a coach stop.
 The property, with its associated buildings in Talbot Yard, is now Grade II listed.
 In the Victorian era, it was known as Kimberley's Hotel.

-The town hall was commissioned in 1749.
-The building was first used as a butter market, butter being the main marketable product for many farmers of the day.
-The town hall was extended and changed at various intervals over the years.

 A sure sign of a town 'up and coming' was the advertisement of a 'light coach, setting out from Leeds to Scarborough returning to Malton to dine.'

 In the last year of the 18th century, there was a famine in the area, and a soup kitchen was set up in a brew house in the town.
 The Earl Fitzwilliam of the time subscribed to a fund, which helped provide 'good strong soup' for the hungry poor.

 In 1801 the population of Old and New Malton numbered 3,788.
 The workhouse contained 15 elderly people and 17 children.

 In 1809 Malton's Talbot Hotel was extended and modernised with a third floor being added and new stables being constructed across the road from the hotel.

 The town's Assembly Rooms were opened in 1814, a place in which 'polite society' could mingle.
-An 1833 Gazeteer stated that New Malton did a great deal of trade in coal, corn, butter, etc. There were two churches, four meeting houses for "dissenters", a free school and a national school.
+An 1833 Gazetteer stated that New Malton did a great deal of trade in coal, corn, butter, etc. There were two churches, four meeting houses for "dissenters", a free school and a national school.
 A bridge connected this town to Old Malton.
 Several schools or academies were operating by the 1820s, on a fee basis.

-According to the 1840 edition of White’s Gazetteer, Malton's "town and suburbs have much improved during the last twenty years, by the erection of houses; and gas works were constructed in 1832."
+According to the 1840 edition of White's Gazetteer, Malton's "town and suburbs have much improved during the last twenty years, by the erection of houses; and gas works were constructed in 1832."
 The streets of Malton were lit with gas for the first time on 12 November 1832; the first electric light was lit in 1893, powered by a dynamo, in a single location.
 By 1867, the Malton Waterworks was supplying residents with water.